This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine the rice, milk, sugar, and salt in a 1-quart saucepan over medium heat.
-Bring to a boil, stirring occasionally until rice is tender and pudding is thick, 20 minutes.
+- Add the rice, milk, sugar, and salt to a 1-quart saucepan.
+Cook over medium heat, stirring occasionally, until the rice is tender and the mixture thickens, about 20 minutes.

-- Add the chocolate chips and stir until melted.
+- Add the chocolate chips and stir until fully melted and smooth.

-- Transfer the mixture to a bowl and allow to cool for 10 minutes and serve warm.
+- Transfer to a bowl, let cool for 10 minutes, and serve warm.

 Notes